- Home

 | English App | Yes | Yes | Limited |

-Pro tip: If you’re staying 1-3 months, buy a basic €10 starter SIM from NOS or Vodafone and immediately load a monthly “pacote” (data package) through the carrier app.
+Pro tip: Buy a €10 starter SIM and immediately load a monthly “pacote” (data package) through the carrier app.
 NOS’s 30GB monthly package runs about €12.99 — dramatically cheaper per-gigabyte than tourist eSIM plans.

-- Porto apartments: 100-300 Mbps fiber in most of the city.
-Newer buildings in Cedofeita, Bonfim, and Foz do Douro perform best.
-Some older buildings in the Ribeira historic center rely on DSL or have thick stone walls that weaken WiFi signals.
+- Porto: 100-300 Mbps fiber.
+Newer buildings in Cedofeita, Bonfim, Foz do Douro perform best.
+Older Ribeira buildings rely on DSL or have thick stone walls weakening WiFi.

-- Madeira: 100-200 Mbps fiber in Funchal and Caniço.
-Rural areas on the north coast have more variable speeds.
+- Madeira: 100-200 Mbps fiber in Funchal and Canico.
+Rural north coast has variable speeds.

 Cafe WiFi

-- Specialty coffee shops: 20-80 Mbps in nomad-popular spots.
-Places like Fabrica Coffee Roasters, Copenhagen Coffee Lab, and Dear Breakfast in Lisbon invest in solid internet because they know their clientele.
+- Specialty coffee shops: 20-80 Mbps.
+Nomad-popular spots like Fabrica Coffee Roasters and Copenhagen Coffee Lab invest in solid internet.

-- Traditional cafes (pastelarias): 5-20 Mbps.
-Fine for email and browsing, not reliable for video calls.
-The charming old-school pastelaria with €1 espresso often has charming old-school internet to match.
+- Traditional pastelarias: 5-20 Mbps.
+Charming €1 espresso with charming old-school internet to match.

-- Chain cafes (Starbucks, Padaria Portuguesa): 15-40 Mbps.
+- Chain cafes: 15-40 Mbps.
 Consistent but not fast.
 Outlets can be scarce.

-Our recommendation: Never rely solely on cafe WiFi for critical work in Portugal.
-The cafe experience is wonderful for lighter tasks, but always have a mobile data backup (eSIM or local SIM with hotspot) for important video calls.
-Portuguese cafes also tend to get loud during lunchtime and after 4 PM — plan your deep-focus work accordingly.
+Our advice: Never rely solely on cafe WiFi for critical work.
+Always have a mobile data backup (eSIM or local SIM) for important video calls.
+Cafes get loud after 4 PM — plan deep work accordingly.

 Lisbon